 As we get ready for the Apple Watch release on April 24th, developers have been hard at work designing the apps.
-Evernote has taken to heart lessons learned from designing apps for the Pebble smartwatch and Android Wear, and is now rethinking how we will interact with Wearables on our wrists.
-In an interview with John Brownlee at Fast Company, Jamie Hull, Evernote’s VP of Mobile Products, pointed out five major lessons:
+Evernote has taken to heart lessons learned from developing apps for the Pebble smartwatch and Android Wear and is now rethinking how we will interact with Wearables on our wrists.
+In an interview with John Brownlee at Fast Company, Jamie Hull, Evernote’s VP of Mobile Products, pointed out five significant lessons:

 - Iconography and color is paramount